-Clients rely on Ms. Ziering's deep knowledge of tax controversies and tax litigation, as well as her experience with related civil, criminal, and regulatory proceedings.
-Ms. Ziering represents both individuals and corporations before the U.S. Tax Court, federal and state courts, and administrative agencies, including the Internal Revenue Service, the Department of Justice, and other federal and state government regulators.
-Illustrations of Ms. Ziering's services include:
+Zhanna A. Ziering, a tax controversy and litigation attorney, is a Member in the Firm’s New York office.
+Ms. Ziering’s practice focuses on representing individual and entity clients in civil and criminal tax disputes with federal and state governments as well as in regulatory proceedings.
+She defends both individual and entity taxpayers before the U.S. Tax Court, federal and state courts, and administrative agencies, including the Internal Revenue Service, the Department of Justice, and other federal and state government regulators.

-A strong supporter of the arts, Ms. Ziering offers pro bono tax representation to artists from a diverse range of industries, such as film, music, and fashion.
-She also provided counsel to low-income taxpayers with a broad range of tax issues through Duke University School of Law's Low-Income Taxpayer Clinic and New York University School of Law's Tax Clinic.
+An avid supporter of the arts, Ms. Ziering had offered pro bono tax representation to artists from a diverse range of industries, such as film, music, and fashion.
+She also provided counsel to low-income taxpayers with a broad range of tax issues through Duke University School of Law’s Low-Income Taxpayer Clinic and New York University School of Law’s Tax Clinic.

 LL.M., New York University School of Law (2007)

 J.D., New York Law School (2006) magna cum laude

 B.F.A., New York University (1999)

 This Portfolio discusses the history of the FBAR, FBAR reporting requirements, and enforcement relating thereto.